KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 # Statement of need

-`ClassipyGRB` was designed to be used by astronomers whose scientific research is focused on GRBs.
+`ClassiPyGRB` was designed to be used by astronomers whose scientific research is focused on GRBs.
 This module provides interactive visualizations of the light curves of GRBs, and their similarities. `ClassipyGRB` allows easy comparison with other events in order to identify similar GRBs.

 This method has been successfully applied for identification of candidates for GRBs with extended emission that have not been previously identified by other groups, saving time and human effort [@Garcia-Cifuentes:2023].
 We locate extended emission GRBs reported by various authors under different criteria in our t-SNE maps and discuss its possible identification using only the gamma-ray data provided by the automatic pipeline of Swift/BAT.

 ![t-SNE visualization map obtained for the noise-reduced dataset binned at $64$ ms with $pp=30$.
 GRBs colored in magenta are classified as Extended Emission by previous works.
 Image taken from @Garcia-Cifuentes:2023 \label{fig:fig1}](Figures/EE_analysis_updated.jpg)

-`ClassipyGRB` has also been used to promptly find similar GRBs with some specific feature, such as a bright component (Angulo Valdez et al. 2023, in prep).
+`ClassiPyGRB` has also been used to promptly find similar GRBs with some specific feature, such as a bright component (Angulo Valdez et al. 2023, in prep).

 # Methodology and Structure of ClassiPyGRB

-`ClassipyGRB` mainly consists of three parts:
+`ClassiPyGRB` mainly consists of three parts:

 1) Retrieval and visualization of data from Swift/BAT: We implement an easy and fast code to download and plot an existing GRB post-processed data.
 There is the possibility to modify the time resolution of the data files (2ms, 8ms, 16ms, 64ms, 256ms, 1s and 10s) and analyze the data by selecting only some of the energy bands.

 ![Light curve of GRB 060614A.
 Image taken from @Garcia-Cifuentes:2023 \label{fig:fig2}](Figures/GRB060614.png)

-2) Data processing. `ClassipyGRB` is able to:
+2) Data processing. `ClassiPyGRB` is able to:

   - Constrain the light curves by their duration $T_\mathrm{100}$, $T_\mathrm{90}$ or $T_\mathrm{50}$.
   - Normalize the flux.